rtuhpc/hpc-manual/doc/06_getting_started.md

 The users can install/compile software in their workspace if the installation process does not require administrator (root) permissions.
 ### Copy files to the cluster
-To copy files from your computer to the cluster login node, MS Windows users can use tools as WinScp or FAR file manager.
-WinScp can be downloaded here: [https://winscp.net/eng/download.php](https://winscp.net/eng/download.php).
+To copy files from your computer to the cluster login node, MS Windows users can use WinScp that can be downloaded here: [https://winscp.net/eng/download.php](https://winscp.net/eng/download.php).
 Connection is similar to that of PuTTY:
 ![winscp](images/winscp_conf.png)

 On the left, you’ll see your computer files, and the right – work directory on the cluster.
 You can drag and drop files with a computer mouse from one window to another: